Contraz/demosys-py/docs/source/project.rst

             print("The message was:", options['message'])

 - ``add_arguments`` exposes a standard argparser we can add arguments for the command.
-- ``handle`` is the actual command logic were the parsed aruments are passed in
+- ``handle`` is the actual command logic were the parsed arguments are passed in
 - If the parameters to the command do not meet the requirements for the parser, a standard arparse help will be printed to the terminal
 - The command class must be named ``Command`` and there can only be one command per module